cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
-1. &nbsp;Wiring up a Button Command And CommandParameter in XAML
 1. &nbsp;Maui Debugging?
 Most crashes are "generic", and very unhelpful?
 Am I missing a tool or plugin or something?
 1. &nbsp;Windows.Storage.FileProperties.MusicProperties ? .Net 8?
 Maui?
    * This is the second time I've needed a Windows.Storage class.
 Any help here would be greatly appreciated.
 I'm not sure what I'm doing wrong.
-1. &nbsp;How to Async return a value, non-blocking, from a blockable operation.
+1. &nbsp;Review how to Async return a value, non-blocking, from a blockable operation, using a 4 step process.
 (See Sandbox)
-   * Retry this with 4 step process:  Mainloop <- Communications CallBack -> Void Sub (Interface Left) -> (Interface Right) Async IO Function -> Blocking IO Operation
-1. &nbsp;More info on lockable objects and concurrency
-   * Maybe a generic lockable object extension class?   locked<T>?

 <br>

 ## Project Plan